Master of Science in Management in Entrepreneurial Leadership

 The program consists of two, 14-week semesters during which students will take an integrated set of courses in marketing, economics, accounting, operations, management, finance, and strategy.
 To complement and support the coursework, students will participate in leadership activities and two experiential learning projects.

-MSEL candidates should have a demonstrated educational or practical foundation in financial accounting, finance, statistics, and economics.
+While we welcome candidates from all undergraduate backgrounds such as liberal arts, business, engineering and many others, MSEL candidates should have a demonstrated educational or practical foundation in financial accounting, finance, statistics, and economics.